prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 **Installation Steps from Source**

-As a pre-requisite, you will need to install [Python3](https://www.python.org/downloads/) and pip3 on your system, which can be installed through different means for various operating systems.
+As a pre-requisite, you will need to install [Python3](https://www.python.org/downloads/) and pip3 on your system as well as [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), which can be installed through different means for various operating systems.
 Next, clone the project’s codebase locally in a terminal window:

 ```go
 git clone -b bls-to-execution-change git@github.com:ethereum/staking-deposit-cli.git